 Try leaving the water tank full of water on the bench and see if any water continues to leak out.
 Placing a paper towel underneath makes it easy to detect any leakage.

 This means the valve at the bottom of the tank has perished.
-You can contact Nespresso to purchase a replacement water tank, or try searching in second hand shops or recycling centres.
+You can contact Nespresso to purchase a replacement water tank or try searching in second-hand shops or recycling centers.
+We’ve been able to find some models on Amazon with fast shipping if they’ve got the correct model for your needs.

 2. The Thermoblock or Internal Pipework